elena5875/project5_cherryleaves/README.md

 1. Use this template to create your GitHub project repo

-2. Log into your cloud IDE with your GitHub account.
+2. Log in to Gitpod with your GitHub account.

 3. On your Dashboard, click on the New Workspace button